1. Policy Statement

 This policy applies to all Employees, Contractors, and Third Party Employees, who use, process, and manage information and business processes of XXX.

 The documentation shall consist of Laptop security Policy, and related procedures & guidelines.
 The Compliance Policy document and all other referenced documents shall be controlled.
 Version control shall be to preserve the latest release and the previous version of any document.
-However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purpose.
+However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purposes.

 Records being generated as part of this Policy shall be retained for a period of two years.
 Records shall be in hard copy or electronic media.
 The records shall be owned by the respective system administrators and shall be audited once a year.